rexut/lpn-cookbooks-wawision/README.md

 WaWision Cookbook
 =================

-The Chef WaWision cookbook installs and configures the ERP/CRM [WaWision] according to the [installation instruction] of the Open-Source version.
+The Chef WaWision cookbook installs and configures the ERP/CRM [WaWision] according to the [installation instruction] of the Open-Source version (*OSS testing*).

 ## CI Status

 [![Build Status](https://travis-ci.org/lipro-cookbooks/wawision.svg?branch=master)](https://travis-ci.org/lipro-cookbooks/wawision)

+### Known Issues and Things TODO

+**This Chef cookbook has state of WORK IN PROGRESS!** There is something to do now.
+It is not (yet) ready for final use.
+See the list below.

+- [ ] WaWision application
+  - [ ] Support different installation methods:
+    - [X] ~~Remote TAR file extraction from [SourceForge]~~
+    - [ ] Remote Git/SVN extraction
+          (**Where is the original source code repository?**)
+  - [ ] Database setup and migration
+- [ ] WEB Server integration:
+  - [ ] Support for Apache 2
+  - [ ] Support for NginX
+- [ ] Database Server integration:
+  - [ ] Support for MariaDB (aka.
+MySQL)

 ## Requirements

 TODO: List your cookbook requirements.
 Be sure to include any requirements this cookbook has on platforms, libraries, other cookbooks, packages, operating systems, etc.

 ### Platform